framefield/crowd-simulation/README.md

 # License

-This project is released under CC-BY_NC_SA license.
+This project is released under CC-BY-NC-SA license.